NebulousLabs/Sia-UI/doc/Developers.md

 ## Packaging Sia-UI

-There is a Makefile that contains some packaging scripts.
-Run `make package` to package Sia.
-You will need to have the primary Sia project in your GOPATH, and you will need to have run `make xc` from that project.
-Running `make package` will grab the packaged binaries from the 'Sia' repo and use them to package the Sia-UI.
+There are some packaging scripts in the config.json.
+For them to work, you will need to have release archives of the correct version in the `release` folder of the Sia package in your GOPATH.
+Assuming that both repositories are on the same version, it is sufficient to run `make xc` from the Sia repository followed by `npm run package` from the Sia-UI repository.